 More advanced sewing machines like the Brother CS6000i or CS7000X have an optional foot pedal and can be run by pressing the start button and adjusting a slider to set speed.
 I love having this option on my other sewing machines.

 What Fabrics Can This Brother XR3774 Machine Sew?
-Can It Sew Denim or Leather?
+Denim?
+Leather?

 If you’re looking for a machine to sew denim, leather, or other thick fabrics daily, I recommend a heavy-duty sewing machine like the Brother ST150HDH instead.